On this Day August 13

 1965 – The Beatles touch down at New York’s Kennedy International Airport for their second North American tour, which includes their now-legendary performance before nearly 56,000 fans at Shea Stadium.

-1980 – The band Devo releases the new wave/synth-pop single “Whip It,” which climbs as high as No. 14 on the Billboard Hot 100.
-The song continues to get heavy airplay on 80s and new wave-format radio stations.
+1980 – Devo releases the new wave/synth-pop single “Whip It,” which climbs as high as No. 14 on the Billboard Hot 100.
+The song continues to get heavy airplay today on 80s and new wave-format radio stations.

 1982 – Soul singer Joe Tex dies at his home in Navasota, Texas, following a heart attack at the age of 49.
 He had nine Top 40 hits during his music career, including the 1972 No. 2 single.
 “I Gotcha.”

 1994 – “Stay (I Missed You),” by Lisa Loeb & Nine Stories, is in the middle of a three-week run on top of the Billboard Hot 100.
 The single earns Loeb the distinction of being the first artist to have a No. 1 hit before even being signed to a record label.

 1948 – Responding to heightened Soviet pressure on western Berlin, U.S. and British planes airlift a record amount of supplies into sections of the city under American and British control.
 Pilots had to navigate weather so bad that the day became known as “Black Friday.”

 1961 – Berlin, Germany becomes a divided city, as East German soldiers lay barbed wire and bricks to prevent residents of the Soviet-controlled eastern part of the city from fleeing to the democratically controlled western section.
 The Berlin Wall becomes one of the most iconic symbols of the Cold War.

 1981 – President Ronald Reagan signs the Economic Recovery Tax Act (ERTA), an historic package of tax and budget reductions that sets the tone for his administration’s overall economic policy, often referred to as “Reaganomics.”